octagonal/AnthonyMadhvani_Bachelorproef/paper/030_tools_testing_libraries.md

 * Nearly the whole Android SDK can be faked, while providing features those libraries normally would not have such as internal inspection and reflection.
 * Excellent support for multi-threaded classes such as AsyncTasks and Handlers.
 This works wonderfully for testing the return value of functions off the main thread and inspecting them.
-* Non UI code need not be tested on an emulator, which can tremendously speed up the test-code-test cycle.
+* Non-UI code does not need to be tested on an emulator, which can tremendously speed up the test-develop-test cycle.
 * Add-ons are available which provide testing support for Google Play Services (among others).
-* Activity creation can be mocked out and controlled via an `ActivityController`, with `Fragment` and `View` mocking functioning in a similar manner on an `ActivityController`.
+* Activity creation can be mocked out and controlled via an `ActivityController`, with `Fragment` and `View` mocking functioning in a similar manner on an `ActivityController` as well.

 The basic workings of Robolectric are explained no better than by the authors themselves: